ejona86/taus/README.md

    different you can still use the ROM, but you need to adjust the header in tetris.s.
 Ignore iNES header issues for now. `$ make test` will fail if this is a problem.

-2. Use [taetae54321/ines](https://github.com/taotao54321/ines) to split the
-   file: `$ ines.py split tetris.nes`
-3. Use `$ make` to build artifacts into `build/`, which includes disassembling into `build/tetris-PRG.s`. `$ make test` verifies the reassembled version matches the original.
+Use `$ make` to build artifacts into `build/`, which includes disassembling into `build/tetris-PRG.s`. `$ make test` verifies the reassembled version matches the original.
 The mod will be generated at `build/taus.ips` and will have been applied to `build/taus.nes`.

 ## Structure